 Every cross-border shipment is subject to import duty and tax in the receiving country.
 These fees, if applicable, are levied at customs in the receiving country.
 Customs agents will review the customs paperwork included in your shipment to determine if any tax or duty is owed.
 Before your shipment can clear customs, you or the customer will need to pay these fees.

 In other words, international shipping only costs more if you incur duty and tax.
-Your items may also take longer to arrive because customs clearance may take a couple days.
-Not all shipments incur taxes, but it’s smart to check what items in your inventory will cost more to ship on a per country basis.
+Your items may also take longer to arrive because customs clearance may take a couple of days.
+Not all shipments incur taxes, but it’s smart to check what items in your inventory will cost more to ship on a per-country basis.
 Knowing where your customers are is helpful here.